'Guardiola dreams of coaching a national team' - Man City boss has ambitions away from club football, says his brother | Goal.com

 "It is not something for the present."

-The defending champions are set to play their first game in three months against Arsenal on June 17, with the coronavirus pandemic having forced the season's suspension in March.
+The defending champions will play their first game in three months against Arsenal on June 17, with the coronavirus pandemic having forced the season's suspension in March.

 Guardiola's men won a domestic treble last season, and are on course for another sizeable trophy haul heading into the business end of the current campaign, despite Liverpool's dominance in the top-flight.